Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) systems have become a core component of modern large language model (LLM) pipelines, enabling models to answer knowledge-intensive queries by supplementing their limited parametric knowledge with external information \citep{rag_2020, karpukhin-etal-2020-dense, gao2024retrievalaugmentedgenerationlargelanguage}.
+Retrieval-Augmented Generation (RAG) systems have become a core component of modern Large Language Model (LLM) pipelines, enabling models to answer knowledge-intensive queries by supplementing their limited parametric knowledge with external information \citep{rag_2020, karpukhin-etal-2020-dense, gao2024retrievalaugmentedgenerationlargelanguage}.
 Given that over 50\% of digital content is produced in languages other than English \citep{statista2025languages}, recent work has extended these systems to multilingual RAG (mRAG) settings, which handle queries and documents in languages beyond English \citep{chirkova-etal-2024-retrieval, wu2024languagesequalinsightsmultilingual}.

-Despite recent advances, prior work highlights a key challenge in mRAG systems: \textbf{language preference} \---\ a systematic tendency of models to favor sources written in certain languages during generation \citep{park-lee-2025-investigating}.
+Despite recent advances, prior work highlights a key challenge in mRAG systems: \textbf{language preference}\textemdash a systematic tendency of models to favor sources written in certain languages during generation \citep{park-lee-2025-investigating}.
 Understanding this behavior is crucial, as citation patterns shape both the information users see and the languages prioritized in multilingual knowledge access.

 Existing approaches to measuring language preference, however, often fail to capture citation correctness.
-In short-form mRAG, preference has been estimated via information overlap \citep{sharma-etal-2025-faux} or embedding similarity \citep{park-lee-2025-investigating}, which do not directly account for correctness.
-In long-form mRAG, where outputs contain in-line citations \citep{zheng2025deepresearcherscalingdeepresearch, xu2025comprehensivesurveydeepresearch}, preference has typically been measured by comparing citation frequencies against the language distribution of retrieved documents.
-This signal is coarse and confounded by the relevance and informativeness of multilingual sources ({$\mathrm{C_1}$ }).
+In \textit{short}-form mRAG, preference has been estimated through information overlap \citep{sharma-etal-2025-faux} or embedding similarity \citep{park-lee-2025-investigating}, which do not directly account for correctness.
+In \textit{long}-form mRAG, where outputs contain in-line citations \citep{zheng2025deepresearcherscalingdeepresearch, xu2025comprehensivesurveydeepresearch}, preference has been measured by comparing citation frequencies against the language distribution of retrieved documents.
+Yet, this signal is coarse and confounded by the relevance and informativeness of multilingual sources ({$\mathrm{C_1}$ }).
 Moreover, in-line citations are prone to hallucinations \citep{gao-etal-2023-enabling, zhang2024longciteenablingllmsgenerate}, making it unclear whether observed preferences reflect true attribution or spurious citations ({$\mathrm{C_2}$ }).

 \definecolor{bluefigure}{RGB}{102, 173, 189}